 - You have a basic understanding of marketing your vacation rentals at scale (it’s not hard to learn)

 - You live close by to your rental properties and can do the final quality control (or have found a reliable way to outsource this)

 - You have a hard time seeing someone else make major decisions over your investment properties

 - You have a small portfolio (under 5 properties) and have time to manage them (all you need to do is optimize your processes)

 While hiring a property manager or management company can help streamline the process and operations of owning a rental property, making sure you can afford to hire a property manager is also important.
 In this section we break down the fees charged by short-term and compare them to long-term lease management.

 Short-term property management fees

-Fees for vacation rental property management generally run 30%-50% of your overall revenue (with an industry average of 28%) if your compensation structure follows the “commission model” management fee.
+Vacation rental property management fees generally run 30%-50% of your overall revenue (with an industry average of 28%) if your compensation structure follows the “commission model” management fee.
 If you are looking for a potentially more cost-effective management fee model, you can also use the guaranteed model, where the property manager is guaranteed a fixed monthly income, regardless of how often the property is rented.